nedbat/coveragepy/doc/config.rst

 ``precision`` (integer): the number of digits after the decimal point to display for reported coverage percentages.
 The default is 0, displaying for example "87%".
 A value of 2 will display percentages like "87.32%".
+This setting also affects the interpretation of the ``fail_under`` setting.

 ``show_missing`` (boolean, default False): when running a summary report, show missing lines.
 See :ref:`cmd_summary` for more information.